Woman's conviction in '91 killing of 5-year-old son tossed

 During her 2016 trial and on appeal, Lodzinski’s lawyers argued that no forensic evidence tied her to the blanket and that prosecutors didn’t produce enough evidence to show Lodzinski purposely caused the boy’s death.
 A cause of death couldn’t be determined because Wiltsey’s body had deteriorated in the time between when he died and when the body was found.

-“If you can’t find a cause of death, I submit you don’t have a homicide by definition,” attorney Gerald Krovatin told the court during arguments in October.
+“If you can’t find a cause of death, I submit you don’t have a homicide by definition,” Krovatin told the court during arguments in October.

 Prosecutors, who had portrayed Lodzinski at trial as a struggling young mother who felt burdened by the boy, argued on appeal that the totality of the evidence, including her evasive answers during initial questioning, was enough to prove guilt beyond a reasonable doubt.
 An appeals court agreed in 2019 when it upheld Lodzinski’s conviction.